 Production: M-ZET Productions/OctoArts Films

 Box-Office Potential: The first two Enteng Kabisote movies were both filmfest top grossers.
 "Bossing" Vic was crowned Box Office King for two consecutive years.
-We don't see why this third installment can't make it three in a row.
+We don't see why this third installment can't make that three in a row.

 ZsaZsa Zaturnnah Ze Moveeh! is one of the most-awaited movies this year.
 Inspired by a comic book written by Carlo Vergara, ZsaZsa Zaturnnah was first adapted on stage by Tanghalang Pilipino before it was finally brought to the big screen.